zhuminghui17/path-planning-cpp/TESTING.md

 New best path found: 0 1 8 15 21 : 2.18062
 New best path found: 0 1 8 15 22 : 2.42094
 New best path found: 0 1 8 9 16 23 : 2.92094

 Shortest path found: 0 1 8 9 16 23 : 2.92094
 ```
-This is a test case to check the program if works well with two-node obs.
+This is to show the program if works well with two-node obs.

 9. Run `./path-step3 data/gridmap/sample_input.txt data/obs/goodobs2.txt 0 23`
 The output should be